kerberos-io/documentation/dev/41_machinery/84_outputs/2_TCP_client.md

 ### Server

-The ip of the TCP server.
+The IP of the TCP server.

 ### Port